BooXtream/BooXtream-WooCommerce/readme.txt

 More info: www.booxtream.com

 == Installation ==

-The installation of BooXtream for WooCommerce s required; this plugin has been tested with version 2.3.0 up to 3.0.7.

 1. Upload the plugin files to the '/wp-content/plugins/plugin-name' directory, or install the plugin through the WordPress plugins screen directly.